ggsavin/voting-games/README.md

 ## What is this project trying to achieve?

 Provide an SGD environment where voting is a core mechanism so we can study how agents learn given different parameters and hopefully make inferences based on the voting mechanisms in play.

 Ranking
 https://towardsdatascience.com/learning-to-rank-a-complete-guide-to-ranking-using-machine-learning-4c9688d370d4

+Questions we would like to answer?

+- [ ] Can agents learn in an implicit communication style SGD?
+- [ ] How does the number of accusation rounds impact their ability to learn?
+- [ ] Are there differences in agents between voting mechanisms?

 ## TODOs: